 2nd Vice Chair

-Dr. Lisa Perrine’s career as an experienced designer and organizational strategist spans 30 years and includes more than 1,000 consulting engagements.
+Dr. Lisa Perrine’s career as an experience designer and organizational strategist spans 30 years and includes more than 1,000 consulting engagements.
 Unique in her commitment to co-creation, Lisa uses design thinking methods to engage her clients in creating innovative business strategies and implementing organizational change.
-Lisa’s recent clients include The Gates Family Office, PeaceHealth, University of California, Irvine, and University of California, San Francisco.
+Lisa’s recent clients include The Gates Family Office, PeaceHealth, University of California Irvine, and University of California San Francisco.

 After earning an undergraduate design degree, Lisa began her career creating corporate communication environments.
 In 1991 she became the CEO of Cibola Systems, a systems integration firm in Southern California.
 She completed her MBA studies at Pepperdine University shortly thereafter.
 More recently Lisa earned a doctorate degree in Organizational Leadership at Pepperdine, where her research focused on multidisciplinary teams in healthcare environments.